nussjustin/resp3/README.md

 go test -tags integration
 ```

-By default integration tests will try to connect to a Redis instance on `127.0.0.1:6379`.
+By default, integration tests will try to connect to a Redis instance on `127.0.0.1:6379`.

 If your instance has a non-default config, you can use the `REDIS_HOST` environment variable, to override the address: